techidaily/site-fix-guide/source/_posts/play-store-not-working-on-honor-magic-6-lite-8-solutions-inside-drfone-by-drfone-fix-android-problems-fix-android-problems.md

 Now, you must know about soft and hard-bricking to learn how to diagnose your phone.
 [Soft bricking](https://drfone.wondershare.com/android-issue/fix-soft-bricked-android.html) is like a phone's bad day – it might not start up.
 However, with the right help, you can fix it.
 Hard bricking is worse.
 It's when your phone is a paperweight – it won't turn on, respond, or do anything useful.

 ## Part 2.
-Method 1: Use the [Honor Magic 6 Lite Flash Tool](http://www.xiaomiflashtool.com/) To Recover Bricked Honor Magic 6 Lite Phones
+Method 1: Use the Honor Magic 6 Lite Flash Tool

 Say you've accidentally **bricked** your **Honor Magic 6 Lite** phone due to rooting or ROM flashing.
 You might feel scared, but imagine having a magic wand that can fix your bricked phone.
 That's what the Honor Magic 6 Lite Flash Tool is –a dedicated **Honor Magic 6 Lite unbricking tool.** It lets you install or flash different software onto your phone, giving it a fresh start.
 Most of the time, a simple firmware flash will **unbrick** your **Honor Magic 6 Lite.**